ardagnir/vizardry/README.md

 + `Upgrade` command to upgrade one or every plugins see [upgrade](https://github.com/dbeniamine/vizardry#upgrade).
 + Good submodule handeling for people having their vim config in a git repo see [submodules](https://github.com/dbeniamine/vizardry#submodules)).
-+ Retrieve the README.md file while using `:Invoke`
++ Retrieve the README.md file while using `:Invoke`.
 + Set the lenght of `Scry` results list.
 + `:Helptags` is automatically called every time a sumodule is Invoked.